top of page

 • Massage the oil onto your top and bottom gums.
 Once complete, spit the oil into a trash can and rinse your mouth with warm water.

-For more self-care practices and tips, register for my Nourish Note newsletter and check out my Stand Up for Your Self-Care YouTube Channel.
+For more life-changing self-care ideas and tips, register for my Nourish Note newsletter and check out my Stand Up for Your Self-Care YouTube Channel.

 bottom of page